-Mr. Newberry said that the position provides an independent set of eyes to review and concur that the information signed reflected what was discussed and approved at the meetings.
+Mr. Newberry said that the position was about being an independent set of eyes to review and concur that the information signed reflected what was discussed and approved at the meetings.

 Ms. Johnson said that she would be interested in taking the position.